Yichang812/PIM/README.md

-# PersonalLnfoMngmt
+# InfoManager

-### About PersonalInfoMngmt
+### About InfoManager

-The name is short for Personal Information Management.
-The functions that allow user to costomise columns in Employee List page are going to be added in the existing system.
+Personal Information Management is the most basic function in COMPANY.
+This project requires me to improve this function based on user's request, which is allowing user to costomize columns in Employee List page.

-I designed 3 main features:
+To fulfill the request, I designed 3 features:

 1. Editable column layout
 2. Custom columns
 3. Download table

-The features are divided into the following tasks:
+The features I designed can benefit users in many situations which is indicated in the file called *Catalog*.

+To achieve the goal, there are many tasks I need to complete:

 - [x] Download table as Excel file (by [ExcelExportJs](https://github.com/tarunbatta/ExcelExportJs))
 - [x] Sticky table header